projectcalico/calico/RELEASING.md

 glide has been revved to the appropriate version of libcalico-go.

 ## Creating the release

-1. `make clean && make`
-2. Tag the release and push the tag
+1. Run `make release VERSION=<version>` and follow the steps.
-3. Create a release on Github, using the tag which was just pushed.
+1. Create a release on Github, using the tag which was just pushed.
-4. Update the `confd` artifact on github.com
+1. Update the `confd` artifact on github.com